 The incident brought into play Richard de Crespigny’s considerable skills involving teamwork, problem solving, judgement, knowledge, and experience and putting years of highly-skilled training into practice.
 This pivotal event has changed his life forever.

-His autobiography QF32, which tells the story of the incident in gripping detail, was a best-seller and the recipient of the Australian Independent Booksellers Best Non Fiction award for books released in Australia in 2012.
+Author: His autobiography QF32, which tells the story of the incident in gripping detail, is a best-seller.
+QF32 also won the Best Non Fiction award in the 2013 Australian Book Industry Awards and the Australian Independent Booksellers Best Non Fiction award for books released in Australia in 2012.

 Recognition: In the 2016 Australia Day Honours, Richard de Crespigny was made a Member of the Order of Australia (AM) for his significant service to the aviation industry, both nationally and internationally, particularly to flight safety and to the community.